Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

       end
     end

-At first, the sender of the transaction is checked against the ``owner`` using the instruction ``builtin eq owner _sender`` which returns a boolean value.
+At first, the caller of the transition is checked against the ``owner`` using the instruction ``builtin eq owner _sender`` in ``Line 2``.
+In order to compare two addresses, we are using the function ``eq`` defined as a ``builtin`` operator.
+The operator returns a boolean value ``True`` or ``False``.

 .. note::

     Scilla internally defines some variables that have special semantics.
 These special variables are often prefixed by ``_``.
-For instance, ``_sender`` in Scilla means the account address that called the current contract.
+For instance, ``_sender`` in Scilla refers to the account address that called the current contract.

-Depending on the boolean value, the transition takes different paths declared via  pattern matching, the syntax of which is standard.
+Depending on the output of the comparison, the transition takes a different path declared via `pattern matching`, the syntax of which is given in the fragment below.

 .. code-block:: ocaml